- Solicitor and Barrister

 - Fellow of the Australian Academy of Law

-Professor Michael Stuckey is the Dean of the College of Law and Justice.
-He was appointed in April 2017 and previously was the Head of School and Professor of Law at the University of New England.
-Professor Stuckey was also the Head of School of Law at The University of Glamorgan from 2003 to 2012 and a lecturer at the University of Ulster.
-He has also been a lecturer at the University of Newcastle; and tutor and assistant lecturer at Monash University.
+Professor Michael Stuckey is the Dean of University of Tasmania School of Law.
+He was the Dean of Victoria University College of Law & Justice from April 2017 until February 2021.
+Further, Professor Stuckey was the Head of School and Professor of Law at the University of New England and the Head of School of Law at The University of Glamorgan from 2003 to 2012.
+He was a lecturer at the University of Ulster and at the University of Newcastle; and tutor and assistant lecturer at Monash University.

-From 1991 – 1992 Professor Stuckey was a volunteer solicitor with Springvale Legal Service.
+From 1991 – 1992, Professor Stuckey was a volunteer solicitor with Springvale Legal Service.
 In 1991 he was admitted as a Barrister and Solicitor to the Supreme Court of Victoria.
-1990 – 1991 he was the holder of Practising Certificate (Solicitor) New South Wales and in 1990 was admitted as a Solicitor to the Supreme Court of New South Wales and as a Barrister and Solicitor to the High Court of Australia
+He was also a holder of Practising Certificate (Solicitor) New South Wales, working as a Solicitor in commercial practice; and in 1990 was admitted as a Solicitor to the Supreme Court of New South Wales and as a Barrister and Solicitor of the High Court of Australia.

 Professor Stuckey has served on many University boards and committees throughout his academic career.

 Stuckey, M. and Kelly, G., Butterworth’s Question and Answer Series – Property, Sydney, Butterworths, 2000.

 Stuckey, M., The High Court of Star Chamber, Holmes Beach, Gaunt Inc. (United States), 1998.

 Stuckey, M., The Merewether Title, Sydney, Legal Books, 1995.